 Pursuant to the Declaration of Trust, the Series A and Series F Administration Fee, being an annual amount equal to 1.5% of the Proportionate Share of the Series A Units and the Series F Units of the Average Annual Gross Total Assets (calculated by using a simple moving average of the month end value of the assets held by the Trust), is payable to the Manager by the Trust in each Fiscal Year.
-The Series I Administration Fee, being an annual amount equal to 1.15% of the Proportionate Share of the Series I Units of the Average Annual Gross Assets (calculated by using a simple moving average of the month end value of the assets held by the Trust), is payable to the Manager by the Trust in each Fiscal Year.
-The Proportionate Share of the Series A Units, the Series F Units and the Series I Units of the Annual Gross Total Assets of the Trust, in respect of each quarterly distribution will be determined by the Proportionate Share of Units of each Series existing at the end of such quarterly period.
-On each quarterly distribution, the Series A and Series F Administration Fee will be deducted from the monies otherwise payable to the Series I Unitholders and the Series I Unitholders.
+The Series I Administration Fee, being an annual amount equal to 1.15% of the Proportionate Share of the Series I Units of the Average Annual Gross Total Assets (calculated by using a simple moving average of the month end value of the assets held by the Trust), is payable to the Manager by the Trust in each Fiscal Year.
+The Proportionate Share of the Series A Units, the Series F Units and the Series I Units of the Average Annual Gross Total Assets of the Trust, in respect of each quarterly distribution will be determined by the Proportionate Share of Units of each Series existing at the end of such quarterly period.
+On each quarterly distribution, the Series A and Series F Administration Fee will be deducted from the monies otherwise payable to the Series A Unitholders, the Series F Unitholders and the Series I Administration Fee will be deducted from the monies otherwise payable to the Series I Unitholders and the Series I Unitholders.
 As well, an Incentive Fee, being an annual amount equal to 10% of the Incentive Fee Revenue of the Trust, is payable to the Manager by the Trust in each Fiscal Year.